PeterDavidMulligan/ProgrammingPatterns/README.md

   ShortSword and Leather armour inherit from Equipment and both take the attack/defence value from the Entity they got from their contructor, and add to it in their getAttack/Defence methods.
   With this setup we can make a Player, the wrap it in a ShortSword, then wrap that in a LeatherArmour, and so on and so forth.
 When you call getAttack, you are calling the outer most layer.
 The outer layer calls the next layer   which calls the next layer, all the way to the Player.

+## Factory Pattern
+The factory pattern abstracts the process of making an object so that the object being created can change at runtime.
+It does this by using an interface that can be implemented by multiple concrete classes that can then be returned by a factory class.
+In the example, I have a Factory and an Enemy interface.
+The Factory implementations must have a 'create()' method that returns an implementation of Enemy.
+Since we know that a factory will return an Enemy but not which Enemy, we can get a factory to return different enemies at runtime.